Frequently Asked Questions

 Yes.
 If the course record indicates that a course fulfills a distributional requirement (Hu, Sc, So, QR, WR), it will count toward your Distributional Requirements, regardless of where it fits in the major.

-If I am very interested in applying to the Global Affairs major, which classes would be best to take during my Freshman and Sophomore years so that I can best take advantage of the major if I am admitted?
+If I am very interested in applying to the Global Affairs major, which classes would be best to take during my freshman and sophomore years so that I can best take advantage of the major if I am admitted?

 Do you have a waitlist for admission?